tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how_to_create_reusable_ansible_components.md

 tasks.

 Now we can try running the playbook to make sure that we have not broken anything.
-Note that the output now reflect the fact that the ``install gcc`` task is being called from within the ``build_tools`` role.
+Note that the output now reflects the fact that the ``install gcc`` task is being called from within the ``build_tools`` role.

 ```